lawther/Sigenergy-Local-Modbus/README.md

 ## Requirements
 - Home Assistant **2024.4.1** or newer
 - Home Assistant Community Store (HACS)
-- Sigenergy ESS with Modbus‑TCP enabled
+- Sigenergy ESS with Modbus‑TCP enabled by your installer.
+And prefferably confirmed with a screenshot of your DeviceID
-- Network connectivity between HA and Sigenergy devices
+- Assign a **static IP** to your Sigenergy device in your router to ensure it always receives the same IP address.

 ## Installation
 ### HACS (Recommended)